hellgrenj/sagas/README.md

 service   service    service    service

 ```
-The Order service is built with .NET 6 and Postgres (db migrations with Roundhouse)
-The Warehouse service is built with .NET 6 and Postgres (db migrations with Roundhouse)
+The service are built in .NET 6 and Go and the sales-app-sim is a simple Deno script.

-The Payment service is built with Go and MongoDB
-The Notification service is built with Go
-sales-app-sim and monitoring-sim are Deno scripts.
+**There is a built-in delay for every step in the order flow.
+This is only for demo purposes (makes it easier to follow the flow in the dashboard)**

 The RabbitMQ management UI is exposed on localhost:15672 (guest/guest)